-RAs promote community and student development in their community through Trojan Talks and social/educational community meetings.
+RAs promote community and student development through Trojan Talks and social/educational events.
 The community engagement goal is to create a dynamic and healthy residential community that celebrates diversity and engages students in active learning.
-RAs are expected to facilitate pre-designed curriculum facilitation guides each semester and contribute to larger community and campus programming efforts that foster campus traditions.
-RAs facilitate an open and welcoming community by providing well-presented and up-to-date bulletin boards and door nametags.
+RAs are expected to utilize prepared facilitation guides for much of our programming each semester and contribute to larger community and campus programming efforts that foster campus traditions.
+RAs facilitate an open and welcoming community by providing well-presented and up-to-date bulletin boards and door decorations.

 As a member of Residential Education, it is vital that each RA actively contributes in their RA team meetings, community events, area initiatives, and department-wide events and processes.
 It is necessary to collaborate with peer RAs, GRCCs, and RCCs to establish proper communication, consistency, efficiency, and support.
 RAs are required to provide weekly emergency response, attend mandatory RA team meetings every Wednesday from 7:30 pm – 9:30 pm, and complete weekly one-on-one meetings with their GRCC/RCC.

 RAs disseminate information to their residents via verbal communication as well as through email, signs, and flyers on behalf of the Office for Residential Education.
 RAs also assist the department in coordinating campus-wide processes such as resident move-in and move-out and welcome week events.
 There are departmental forms and reports aligned with various functions of the RA position that are required to be completed properly and by the assigned due dates.